Strumblebee/governing-documents/constitution.md

     -   Departmental Council

         -   Each department will have a council of four members mirroring the Executive Council operating in the scope of the Department.
 The departmental council will consist of the Departmental Head, the Assistant Departmental Head, the Departmental Secretary, and the Departmental Treasurer.

+-   Section 3: A Public Outreach committee will consist of a Social Media Director, a Website Designer, and a Youngstown Penguin Hackers (YPH) Representative.

+        -   The Public Outreach committee will be responsible for any marketing and maintaining the public profile of the YSU Game Devs through the use of social media, the organization website, and any engagement with the greater YSU community.

+        -   The committee will report to secretary, and may add members and remove additional member to the committee's discretion.

-# ARTICLE V: Situational Procedures
+# ARTICLE V: Requirements for Officer Positions

--   Section 1: Procedure for disciplining and/or removing a member
+-   Section 1: President

-    -   Any form of hate or inappropriate behavior is a reason for removal

-        -   In extension: Adhere to Y.S.U.
-Student Code of Conduct.

--   Section 2: Removal of an Officer

-    -   If a member of YSU Game Devs wishes to have an officer removed, they should set up a meeting with the faculty advisor with details concerning the request, and be prepared to discuss if the action is justified.

-    -   After approval by the advisor, the member wishes to pursue a removal of an officer, then they must notify all members via the main communication medium (Discord).
-This is done before the next mandatory meeting to ensure each member can be informed about their vote.

-    -   At the meeting, the prosecuting member will have a chance to explain to the group why they want the officer removed.
-In addition, the defending officer will have the chance to defend or explain their position.
-The removal will be decided by a group vote administered by the faculty advisor, requiring a two-thirds ($2/3$) majority to pass.

-# ARTICLE VI: Officers and Election

--   Section 1: Executive Officers.
-The officers of this group shall include the President, Vice-President, Secretary, and Treasurer All officers will serve an academic year.

--   Section 2: The above officers will comprise the executive committee.

--   Section 3: Non-Executive Officers.
-The non-executive officers shall include the Youngstown Penguin Hackers (Y.P.H.)
-Liaison, Website Designer, and Social Media Director.
-All officers will serve an academic year.

--   Section 4: The Website Designer and Social Media Director Officers will comprise the Public Outreach Committee.

--   Section 5: Requirements for Officer Position

-    -   Subsection A: President

     -   Candidates should have been an active member of the Y.S.U.
 Game Devs for a period of at least two (2) semesters.

     -   Candidates should have held an executive or non-executive officer position within Y.S.U.
 Game Devs prior to running for president.

-    -   Subsection B: Vice-President
+-   Section 2: Vice-President

     -   Candidates should have been an active member of the Y.S.U.
 Game Devs for a period of at least two (2) semesters.

     -   Candidates should have held an executive or non-executive officer position within Y.S.U.
 Game Devs prior to running for president.

-    -   Subsection C: Secretary
+-   Section 3: Secretary

     -   Candidates should have been an active member of the Y.S.U.
 Game Devs for a period of at least one (1) semester.

-    -   Subsection D: Treasurer
+-   Section 4: Treasurer

     -   Candidates should have been an active member of the Y.S.U.
 Game Devs for a period of at least one (1) semester.

-    -   Subsection E: Y.P.H.
+-   Section 5: Y.P.H.
 Liaison

     -   Candidates should be a part of Youngstown Penguin Hackers.

+# Article VI: Elections
--   Section 5: The officers of this organization shall be elected by the active members of the club.
+-   Section 1: The officers of this organization shall be elected by the active members of the club.

     -   Subsection A: The executive officers shall be elected at the